 While you might think it’s OK to pop a pill in a dance club at home, doing so in a club in Asia could easily land you in jail for the rest of your life, or worse.
 The kinds of people who offer you drugs in clubs around Asia can often be questionable – they could be offering you anything, or they could be undercover police or paid informants.
 You just don’t know.

 So despite all my great tips on how to stay healthy while traveling around in Asia, you or your partner or child or friend end up groaning in the bathroom or worse.
 What are you going to do?
 Who are you going to call?
 What’s going to happen?

 Getting really sick in a foreign country can be pretty scary.
-I know because it’s happened to me in the USA, in Indonesia, Papua New Guinea, and in other weird places.
-It’s also happened to my partner in Croatia and in Thailand.
+I know because it’s happened to me in the USA, Indonesia, Papua New Guinea, and other weird places.
+It also happened to my partner in Croatia and in Thailand.

 I find that the best thing to do first talks to your hotel or guest house staff.
 They can usually advise you about options for medical attention and often they will have an on-call doctor or health clinic who can send someone to your room to check you over.
 If you have decent travel insurance your costs will normally be reimbursed or even paid directly by the insurer.

 Medical clinics and hospitals in Asian countries are not as terrible as you might imagine.
 Most popular tourist destinations have clinics that specialize in treating foreigners and their standards are quite high.
 I’ve been unfortunate enough to end up in a couple of Asian hospitals at various times and I’ve also been more than happy with the doctors, nurses, and standards of care practiced there.
 Your travel insurer can often recommend appropriate clinics or hospitals in your area.